efrink29/Censys-Search-Take-Home/README.md

 ### Running this tool

+**Clone Repo** - Clone using gh cli or https\
+**install packages** - Run 'npm install' in root of cloned repo to install dependencies and 'node-modules'

+#### Authentication
-In order to run this tool you must provide a valid APIID and Secret from a Censys account.
-These are stored in the .env file for security.
+In order to run this tool you must provide a valid APIID and Secret from a Censys account. \
+Update the .env file with your ID and Secret following the example.\
 **.env IS NOT SUPPOSED TO BE INCLUDE IN A PUBLIC GITHUB REPO** - I included mine here as an example but its not something I would normally ever do.
-The secret key listed will be reset so if you are having authentication issues try using your own keys locally or email me with any concerns efrink29@gmail.com.\

-**Clone Repo** - Clone using gh cli or https\
-**install packages** - Run 'npm install' in root of cloned repo to install dependencies and 'node-modules' \
+#### Running development server

-**npm run start** - Starts development server at localhost:3000 (see below)
+**npm start** - Starts development server at localhost:3000 (see below)

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-**TESTS ARE NOT COMPREHENSIVE** - The tests I have here only cover surface level functionality and serve as a foundation for more comprehensive tests to be added.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+#### Running tests

+**npm test** - Runs test script defined in App.test.js

+#### Build For Production

+**npm run build** - Runs default react build tools to process for production environment